bryanthrmn/Pokemon-83-Premi/SECURITY.md

 # Security Policy
 For security reasons, Pokemon 83 Premium has been blocked on edition mode (espacially for main users, not beta users).
+We also don't recommend to break the
 In no case authors of the program will be responsible for problems of the calculator if any user violates the security policy.